Enabling Healthy Living

 Creating Healthy Communities Indicators

-Nearly one out of five Californians live in poverty.1
+Nearly one out of eight Californians live in poverty.1

 There are many ways to measure poverty.
-The California Poverty Measure (CPM) tracks the percentage of residents living in poverty, taking into account income, cost of living, and social safety net services.
+The California Poverty Measure (CPM) tracks the percent of residents living in poverty, taking into account income, cost of living, and social safety net benefits.

 A stable job with fair pay leads to better health.1